NSO-developer/nso-gitbook/development/core-concepts/northbound-apis/restconf-api.md

 The NSO RESTCONF API also supports the YANG Patch Media Type, as defined in [RFC 8072](https://www.ietf.org/rfc/rfc8072.txt).

-A _YANG_ `Patch` is an ordered list of edits that are applied to the target datastore by the RESTCONF server.
+A YANG `Patch` is an ordered list of edits that are applied to the target datastore by the RESTCONF server.
 A YANG Patch request is sent as an HTTP PATCH request containing a body describing the edit operations to be performed.
 The format of the body is defined in the [RFC 8072](https://www.ietf.org/rfc/rfc8072.txt).

-Referring to the example above (dhcp Yang model) in the [Getting Started](restconf-api.md#ncs.northbound.restconf.getting\_started) section; we will show how to use YANG Patch to achieve the same result but with fewer amount of requests.
+Referring to the example above (DHCP Yang model) in the [Getting Started](restconf-api.md#ncs.northbound.restconf.getting\_started) section; we will show how to use YANG Patch to achieve the same result but with fewer amount of requests.

 ### Create Two New Resources with the YANG Patch <a href="#d5e2039" id="d5e2039"></a>